by Annie Laukaitis

 Site speed.

-Product Management.
+Product management.

-Picture your favorite online retailer.
+Picture your favourite online retailer.

-As you’re developing your ecommerce site, make sure it has the functionality necessary to add, edit and keep track of inventory so that you can consistently give customers the products they want.
+As you’re developing your ecommerce site, make sure it has the functionality necessary to add, edit, and keep track of inventory so that you can consistently give customers the products they want.

-Payments and Checkout.
+Payments and checkout.

-In the age of Apple Pay, PayPal and mobile wallets, it’s no longer acceptable for ecommerce businesses to offer only one payment option.
+In the age of Apple Pay, PayPal, and mobile wallets, it’s no longer acceptable for ecommerce businesses to offer only one payment option.

 Luckily, as a BigCommerce merchant, you can build a custom checkout for your online shop and even offer one-click checkout with apps like Bolt.